esfand/printit/java8monad.md

 Although, I frequently say the same about SQL, considering things like ordered aggregate functions (WITHIN GROUP (ORDER BY ...)) or Oracle's MODEL clause

-reply

-David Gates replied on Thu, 2014/05/22 - 12:46pm in response to: Pierre-yves Saumont
+### David Gates replied on Thu, 2014/05/22 - 12:46pm in response to: Pierre-yves Saumont
 I'm guessing the yield throws people with the Scala syntax; it just means we're building a new list instead of calling foreach.
 The above example translates to: